Bogie: Railway

-A bogie in the UK, or a railroad truck, wheel truck, or simply truck in North America, is a structure underneath a railway vehicle (wagon, coach or locomotive) to which axles (and, hence, wheels) are attached through bearings.
+A bogie in the UK, or a railroad truck, wheel truck, or simply truck in North America, is a structure underneath a railway vehicle (wagon, coach or locomotive) to which axles (hence, wheels) are attached through bearings.
 In Indian English, bogie may also refer to an entire railway carriage.
 In South Africa, the term bogie is often alternatively used to refer to a freight or goods wagon (shortened from bogie wagon).